Radicevic/ToDoList/ClassNotes/Class#5.md

 # Class 5

 ## Key Points
+### Children in React
+  - everything that is wrapped with the component will be accessible as children prop
 ### Folder structure
   - use pages and components folders
   - granulate CSS code to belonging components